 - a.
 Primary Evidence [prioritized over levels, but not within level] - 1.
-Level-1 Primary Evidence - Student evaluations of the candidate's teaching effectiveness in all classes taught during the period under review. - Direction of dissertations and theses. - Peer evaluations of a candidate's classroom teaching performance. - 2.
+Level-1 Primary Evidence - Student evaluations of the candidate's teaching effectiveness in all classes taught during the period under review. - Direction of dissertations and theses including mentoring for grant/dissertation applications (e.g., F31, Magellan, SPARC). - Peer evaluations of a candidate's classroom teaching performance. - 2.
 Level-2 Primary Evidence - Service on dissertation and thesis committees and service on examination committees. - Direction of students in practica/projects and independent studies. - b.
-Secondary Evidence [not prioritized] - Demonstration of activities to improve or support teaching effectiveness. - Student advisement activities.
+Secondary Evidence [not prioritized] - Demonstration of activities to improve or support teaching effectiveness. - Student advisement/mentoring activities. - Guest lectures